raganwald-deprecated/faux/doc/writing.md

         gets: { model: '/spells' }
       });

-Now the view gets a `.render()` method that invokes the `spells.haml` template and when you invoke the `/spells` faux route, you see your spells.
-Note that it's also possible to wire up the `SpellsCollection` to fetch its own contents, in which case you could just write:
+Now the view gets a `.render()` method that invokes the `spells.haml` template and when you invoke the `/spells` faux route, the spells are fetched from the server, wrapped in a `SpellCollection`, and displayed in a template managed by a `SpellsView`.
+Note that it's also possible to wire up the `SpellCollection` to fetch its own contents, in which case you could just write:

     magic_controller
       .display('spells');